aslanmehrabi/Presentation-A-new-method-for-Transportation-Problem-Aslan-Mehrabi/README.md

-# Presentation-A-new-method-for-Transportation-Problem-Aslan-Mehrabi
+**Presentation Slides**
-A new method for finding an initial solution for Transportation Problem - Aslan Mehrabi
+* Title: A new method for finding an initial solution for Transportation Problem
+* By: Aslan Mehrabi, Shahab Shams
+* Presented at 1st National Conference on Computer Science, Engineering and Information Technology by Aslan Mehrabi
+* Nov 2012